la2050/challenge/faqs.markdown

 * The opportunity to learn how to tell a compelling story about your organization’s impact
 * Inspiring the creation of videos, photos, tweets, and pithy messaging to promote your proposal
 * Visibility in front of other foundations and potential alternative funding sources.
 Past challenges have resulted in +$2.5M in grants from outside funders using the LA2050 platform for their grantmaking
-* 'Volunteer' and 'donate' buttons on each submission page to drive resources to your organization
+* 'Volunteer' and 'Donate' buttons on each submission page to drive resources to your organization
+* A page on the [My LA2050 Ideas Archive site](archive.la2050.org), a database of all organizations that have applied to the My LA2050 Grants Challenge and their proposals

 </details>